-Cacio e Pepe is one of the simple pleasures in life that is oh-so satisfying and delicious.
+Cacio e Pepe is one of the simple pleasures in life that is oh-so-satisfying and delicious.
 It also just happens to be one of my favorite foods on planet earth.
-Literally meaning “cheese and pepper” the dish tastes likes it’s loaded with butter and cream and it’s simply not.
-This dish focuses all on technique and getting it just right is actually quite an art, even though the ingredient list might be deceiving.
+Literally meaning “cheese and pepper” the dish tastes like it’s loaded with butter and cream and it’s simply not.
+This One Pot Cacio e Pepe Israeli Couscous focuses all on technique and getting it just right is actually quite an art, even though the ingredient list might be deceiving.
 It takes pan sauce making precision to get it just right.

 So yeah, even though I’ve mastered my own Cacio e Pepe at home, it’s just really hard to write out a recipe and ensure it turns out perfect in everyone’s kitchen… which makes this recipe developer very frustrated.
-So while I still work on writing the perfect, foolproof recipe I thought of a rather genius idea… this one pot Israeli couscous cacio e pepe.
+So while I still work on writing the perfect, foolproof recipe I thought of a rather genius idea… this One Pot Cacio e Pepe Israeli Couscous.
 It’s pretty epic, too.

 One Pot Cacio e Pepe Isreali Couscous